 A: The simple answer is that they weren’t designed to provide the information and insight demanded by the changing healthcare environment.
 For example, a RIS provides basic data you need (e.g. modality type, volumes, date and time and referring MD) to schedule your radiologists and to manage a practice.
 RIS outputs data to see if your radiologists are busy; vRad’s solutions let you See Inside Your Data to determine if your radiologists are busy with the most productive studies driving towards the right quality outcomes.

 Existing transactional and scheduling data is also not meaningful for quality measurement because it is disparate and not normalized – that is, it is not an “apples-to-apples” comparison.
 One hospital’s “foot X-Ray” is another hospital’s “Ankle X-Ray”.
 Insight from benchmarking requires speaking the same language.
 And trying to normalize data between hospitals, or even within the same group is a manual, tedious and oftentimes seemingly impossible exercise due to local variability in description and nomenclature.
 As such, there is no way to draw meaningful comparisons across multiple facilities.

-vRad developed patent pending software to normalize data within our own database, with more than 30 million+ studies and 400,000 studies added per month.
+vRad developed patent pending software to normalize data within our own database.
 By normalizing that data, we believe it provides a statistically significant cross-sample of US hospitals, health systems and radiology practices for objective comparisons.
 So, while your RIS – and other existing systems – only provide standard data (i.e. volume by modality) within the confines of your practice or hospital/health system, vRad Analytics and RPC Indices provide insight with information measured and benchmarked against national – or relevant peer groups.

 Q: Do I have to be a vRad client to get access to RG2 Analytics across my radiology practice/department?